mtygesen/aic-lib/sorting/README.md

 # Sorting Algorithms in C++
-All the sorting algorithms works for all data types.
+All the sorting algorithms work for all data types.

 ## Algorithms Implemented